 Finally, grades are not a negotiation.
-They should reflect the quality of the work you produced.
-If you believe I made a mistake, you should feel free to challenge the grade.
-But the correct use of this process is not to look at your different grades at the end of the semester and to try to up one, or multiple, grade(s) with the sole goal of collecting enough points to increase your final letter grade.
+The correct use of this process is not to look at your different grades at the end of the semester and to try to up one, or multiple, grade(s) with the sole goal of collecting enough points to increase your final letter grade.
 If you want to ensure you get the highest grade possible I would advise you to spend your time reaching out to me with questions before the exams and paper deadline, and not on trying to haggle about a grade afterwards.